technomancy/slamhound/README.md

 -Xmx5g -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=128M
 ```

+### Side effects during namespace evaluation

-Finally, as namespaces may potentially be reloaded many times during
+As namespaces may potentially be reloaded many times during
 reconstruction, it is important that no side-effects (aside from var
 definition) occur during namespace evaluation.